 - (a).
-The Council will immediately inform the Consent Holders upon a TL2 exceedance becoming - (b).
+The Council will immediately inform the Consent Holders in writing within 24 hours of upon a TL2 exceedance becoming known. - (b).
 Consent Holders must reduce their abstraction to 50% of the current average daily quantity, as calculated using the previous month's water use records required to be kept in accordance with the conditions of its groundwater take consent as directed by Council.
 If the exceedance occurs within one month of a Consent Holder first taking water for irrigation purposes within an irrigation season, then the average shall be calculated using the water use records for this period only.
 The Council will advise the Consent Holder in writing of any breach and the required reduction in the daily water take volume.